EDUATO/EDUATO/README.md

 👋 Hi, I’m @EDUATO I like coding, like pretty much everybody else here.

-Im actually a student with 17 years old, I was born in Uruguay and I like pizza and cheese
+Im a student with 18 years old, I was born in Uruguay and I like pizza and cheese

 <!---
 EDUATO/EDUATO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.